 - The Stranger in The Big Lebowski.
-Half-way through the movie he turns up to meet The Dude and talking to him.
+Half-way through the movie, he turns up to meet The Dude and talks to him.
 At the end, he's there again and delivers the last monologue to the camera, in the bar, before ordering some Sarsaparilla.

 Crow: Ah, the eternal conflict between evil and the narrator!